philspil66/gatekeeper/README.md

 ...
 ```

-Now you have to **run migrations**, to add the tables Laravel-Feature needs.
+Now you have to **run migrations**, to add the tables Gatekeeper needs.

 ```bash
 $ php artisan migrate